Lee Siang

 Soo Chiao is the Chief Financial Officer at the Dyslexia Association of Singapore.
 Soo Chiao joined DAS in 1 September 2014 and assumed the post of CFO on 1 January 2017.
 She oversees both Finance and Learning Centre Operations.

 Soo Chiao has a Master's in Business Administration and a Bachelor's in Accountancy (Hons) from the National University of Singapore.
 She is also a Chartered Accountant (Singapore) and has over 20 years of working experience.
 She started her career as an external auditor with Price Waterhouse Coopers before joining the commercial sector.
-She has worked as a Management Consultant, Internal and Financial Controller of various organisations.
+She has worked as a Management Consultant, Internal Auditor and Financial Controller of various organisations.
 Prior to joining DAS, she spent 13 years as the Chief Financial Officer of Oakwood Asia Pacific, which manages some of Asia's finest serviced apartments in China, India, Japan, Korea, Thailand, Philippines and Indonesia.

 Geetha Shantha Ram (Dr)

 Dr Geetha Shantha Ram joined the Dyslexia Association of Singapore (DAS) in 2004.
 Since 2013, she holds the position of Director of the English Language and Literacy (ELL) Division.
 In her capacity as Director, Geetha has played a key role in enhancing the ELL Programmes, which include the Main Literacy Programme (MLP), through the implementation of the Essential Literacy Approach and the integration of the MLP curriculum.
 Geetha is committed to providing targeted support for students with specific needs, which led her to develop two additional programmes: iReaCH, which offers higher-order skills intervention, and iStudySmart(TM), which guides upper secondary and post-secondary students in developing critical executive functioning and study skills.
 Her oversight extends to the SpLD Assessment Services and Staff Professional Development division, where she has been instrumental in developing professional pathways and ensuring quality assurance of all educational efforts.
-Geetha also serves as the head of the DAS Research Committee and is the Registrar of the Register of Educational therapists (Asia) (RETA).
-Prior to her current role as Director, Geetha served as Assistant Director of the DAS Academy and continues to share her expertise by presenting at various local and international conferences.
+Geetha also serves as the head of the das Research Committee and as an advisor in the Register of Educational therapists (Asia) (RETA).
+Prior to her current role as Director, Geetha served as Assistant Director of the das Academy and continues to share her expertise by presenting at various local and international conferences.
 Geetha holds a Doctorate in Education, a Masters in English, and a Post Graduate Certificate in Learning and Teaching in Higher Education (Distinction).
 Her recent research explores twice-exceptionality - the coexistence of giftedness and learning disabilities, which acknowledges the strengths and immense potential of learners with learning differences.
 With almost two decades of experience supporting individuals with dyslexia, Geetha is dedicated to providing high-quality services that redefine their potential and encourage them to appreciate their unique abilities.

 Edmen Leong